CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/RDP-over-HTTP-workaround.md

 * Next, click on the **Yes** button to accept the certificate and add in trusted certificates (as mentioned in the image below).

   ![](https://github.com/CloudLabsAI-Azure/Know-Before-You-Go/blob/main/Labs/images/copypasteissue-8.png)

+# Contact Support:

+In case of any issue, you can reach us on Live Chat support: https://cloudlabs.ai/microsoft-support and also can drop us an email on cloudlabs-support@spektrasystems.com